Gokce227/Weather-App-Project/README.md

 Hata Yönetimi: API sorgularında oluşabilecek hatalar (yanlış şehir adı, API limit aşımı vb.) kullanıcıya anlaşılır mesajlar halinde gösteriliyor.
 Hava Durumu İkonları: Mevcut hava durumunu yansıtan dinamik ikonlar veya görseller kullanıldı.

-If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

 ## Building your project

-Feel free to use any workflow that you feel comfortable with.
-Below is a suggested process, but do not feel like you need to follow these steps:

 - Projeyi code kısmından zip halinde bilgisayarına indirerek kullanabilirsiniz.